vacp2p/rfc/content/docs/rfcs/71/README.md

 > A client that wants to send push notifications.<br />

 Requirements:<br />
-The party releasing the app MUST possess a certificate for the Apple Push Notification service and its has to run a [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
-The party releasing the app, Status in this case, needs to run its own [gorush](https://github.com/appleboy/gorush).<br />
+The party releasing the app MUST possess a certificate for the Apple Push Notification service and it MUST run a [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
+The party releasing the app MUST run its own [gorush](https://github.com/appleboy/gorush).<br />